Aalto5G/AaltoMME/README.md

 ```
 $ libtoolize
 $ autoreconf -i
-$ ./configure
+$ ./configure --prefix=/usr # This is required for systemd unit files
 $ make
 ```

-Node: To use systemd unit files, use `--prefix=/usr` on the configure step or change the execution path of the binary.

 Install
 -------